-Ford’s new SYNC 4 infotainment system will launch with its next generation of vehicles, starting with the Mustang Mach-E in 2020.
+Ford’s new SYNC 4 infotainment system has begun rolling out with its next generation of vehicles, starting with the Mustang Mach-E and new Ford F-150.

 What Is the Difference Between SYNC 3 and SYNC 4?

-SYNC 4 has many features that are added or improved compared to SYNC 3.
-The interface will look better and run more smoothly, due to enhanced graphics and faster processing.
-The new “skin” of the system means that the visuals will look sleek and modern, plus they should be easily customizable.
-Apps like Android Auto and Apple CarPlay, as well as Amazon Alexa, will be available without having to plug in a mobile device.
+SYNC 4 has many added or improved features compared to SYNC 3.
+The interface looks better and runs more smoothly due to enhanced graphics and faster processing.
+The new “skin” of the system makes the visuals look sleek and modern, plus they’re more customizable.
+Here's a comparison of similar features between SYNC 3 and 4.

 SYNC 3 vs SYNC 4 Features